JJ/granada-off/text/prologue.md

 But I guess that the main thing is that most of the material I have been using, and linking from the main text, is not in English.
 So, in some cases, references to facts or biographies or explanations might not be available elsewhere.
+So someone, eventually, might profit from this material available in English, I guess.

+Last time I wrote a whole novella in English and published it managed to make all of half a dozen sales.
+So this one will probably fail spectacularly.
 I might eventually decide to translate it into Spanish.
 Or into better English.
 Whatever I find the time and will to do first.
+Maybe I will just huddle in a corner and cry quietly.
+Or go out and enjoy, once again, Granada.

 ## Instructions for use